JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 </actions>
 ```
 *Note*: If a`<group>` element's `class` attribute names a class derived from `ActionGroup`, then any static `<action>` declarations in the `<group>`
 will throw an exception.
-For a statically defined group of action use `DefaultActionGroup.java`.
+For a statically defined group of actions use `DefaultActionGroup.java`.

 #### 2.3.3.
 Adding child actions to the group

 To add actions to the `DynamicActionGroup`, a non-empty array of
-`AnAction.java` instances should be returned from the `DynamicActionGroup.getChildren(AnActionEvent anActionEvent)` method.
+`AnAction` instances should be returned from the `DynamicActionGroup.getChildren(AnActionEvent)` method.
 Here again we reuse the
 `SimplePopDialogAction` action class.

 ```java